libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 For more context and the status of this work, please refer to [#426]

-## The design
+## Design

-### Current connection upgrade
+### Current connection upgrade process

-The current connection upgrade process is described in detail in [connections] As shown in this [sequence-chart], after a network connection is established, the following will happen to upgrade the conntection to a capable connection.
+The current connection upgrade process is described in detail in [connections].
+As shown in this [sequence-chart], after a network connection is established, the following will happen to upgrade the conntection to a capable connection.